 All attendees should consider whether their proposed costume, weapons and props are appropriate for a family-friendly event with children of all ages in attendance.
 If you think that any part of your outfit could cause distress to another attendee, please do not bring it to UK PonyCon.

-Costumes depicting the following topics will be rejected: profanities; sexual acts; inciting hate, discrimination or crime; uniforms, emblems or flags of organisations responsible for crimes against humanity.
+In accordance with good practise, we also wish to make clear costumes depicting the following topics are not welcomed: profanities; sexual acts; inciting hate, discrimination or crime; uniforms, emblems or flags of organisations responsible for crimes against humanity.
+Metal soled shoes must not be worn to prevent damage to the venue.

 Costumes must not be similar in appearance to the uniforms of emergency services.

-Attendees wearing body paint must take care not to allow paint to transfer onto the fabric, fixtures or fittings of the building, furniture, displays, stalls or other attendees.
-Body paint is not a substitute for clothing.
+Body paint is not allowed.
+Face paint is allowed but care must be taken to not to allow any paint to transfer onto the fabric, fixtures or fittings of the building, furniture, displays, stalls or other attendees.
+This applies to anything that could rub off from a cosplay, for example unsealed paint, loose glitter or fake blood.

 If you notice anyone with a costume, weapon or prop that causes you distress or concern, or feel distressed due to another attendee’s behaviour, please notify a member of UK PonyCon staff immediately.